Magyartanulas/magyartanulas.github.io/conditional_mood.md

 * The past tense conjugations of the conditional is identical to the indicative past tense conjugations + volna
 * Like what we have seen before, there are repeat appearances.
 * Sometimes you'll see repeat conjugations for different pronouns, as emboldened in the `szeret` table.
+* `-lak,-lek` as mentioned when talking about the [definite and indefinite conjugation](https://magyartanulas.github.io/definite_indefinite/) it isn't always applicable.

 **Some sentences**